Tornado-Specific Information | General Disaster Response

 American Red Cross.
 (2009).
 Be Red Cross ready: Taking care of your emotional health after a disaster.
 Retrieved from http://www.redcross.org/images/MEDIA_CustomProductCatalog/m4240142_EmotionalHealth.pdf [PDF - 307 Kb]

-This fact sheet explains normal reactions to a disaster, says what a survivor should do to cope, and indicates where to seek additional help if needed.
+This fact sheet from the American Red Cross explains normal reactions to a disaster, what a survivor should do to cope, and where to seek additional help if needed.

-This web page provides health advice specific to the needs of relief workers responding to disasters internationally or domestically.
-Those who provide assistance should pay attention to their mental health needs before, during, and after their work in the field.
+This web page provides health advice specific to the needs of disaster relief workers and suggests that those who provide disaster assistance should pay attention to their own mental health needs before, during, and after their work in the field.

 National Center for PTSD.
 (2007).
 Working with trauma survivors: What workers need to know.
 Retrieved from http://www.samhsa.gov/dtac/FederalResource/Response/21-Working_with_Trauma_Survivors.pdf [PDF - 43.2 Kb]